that-guy-jamie/devops-monkee/SBEP-MANIFEST.md

 - Entry in project CHANGELOG

 **Housekeeping Policy:**
-- Never delete obsolete files
+- Perform deletions exclusively through the **deprecation workflow** with backups, migration notes, and reviewer sign-off
-- Move to `/projects/archive/` organized by project
+- Move files to `/projects/archive/` organized by project with retention windows
 - Archive completed workorders to `/Workorders/Archive/` or `{project}/archive/`
 - Move temporary files to `/.tmp/` or `{project}/.tmp/`
 - Run housekeeping script: `/SBEP_Core/Invoke-ProjectHousekeeping.ps1`